f-dangel/backpack/examples/hbp/01_single_layer_mnist.md

 ```

-<a id="orgb4e1f86"></a>
+<a id="org41e0b87"></a>

 ## Optimizer

 We will use a Newton-Style optimizer that solves for the parameter update with the method of conjugate gradients (CG).
-The update rule is described in our [paper](#org243d929).
-It can be used in the same way as ~torch.optim.Optimizer~s and involves a regularization parameter &alpha; &isin; [0, 1] and a learning rate.
+The update rule is described in our [paper](#org22a7785).
+It can be used in the same way as `torch.optim.Optimizer` s and involves a regularization parameter &alpha; &isin; [0, 1] and a learning rate.
 Stopping criteria for when CG is supposed to stop can be specified by additional parameters.

 ```python
 # learning rate